 You can network with realtors at industry events, workshops, seminars, and even in social media groups.

 Realtors can help you find the best investment properties.
 If you build strong relationships with them, it will pay off for you in the long run.

+This real estate investing tip is often missed by beginner investors, but it’s quite valuable nonetheless.
 Contractors and handymen are essential to help you keep up with repairs and improvements to your properties.